+The previous (second-generation) Hyundai Santa Fe, produced from 2007 to 2012, was also a midsize crossover SUV.
+Its trim levels consisted of the base GLS, midlevel SE and Limited.
 Even the GLS came generously equipped with alloy wheels, full power accessories and a CD player.
 The SE trim added larger wheels, automatic headlights, a trip computer and steering-wheel-mounted audio controls.
 Among the Limited's perks were leather upholstery, heated front seats, a power driver seat, dual-zone automatic climate control, a sunroof and a premium audio system.
-Inside the Santa Fe there was a contemporary feel, simple control layouts and a higher level of comfort than in many of its typically smaller rivals.
+Inside, the Santa Fe provided a contemporary feel, simple control layouts, and a higher level of comfort than in many of its typically smaller rivals.

 Originally, the GLS was powered by a 185-hp 2.7-liter V6.
 A five-speed manual transmission was standard, and a four-speed automatic was available as an option.
-The SE and Limited came with a 3.3-liter 242-hp V6 that was matched to a five-speed automatic.
-The smaller V6 wasn't much more powerful than rival four-cylinders, and it wasn't much better on fuel than the larger V6.
-As such, those considering a 2007-'09 Santa Fe should set their sights on one with the 3.3-liter V6.
+The SE and Limited trims came with a 242-hp 3.3-liter V6 that was matched to a five-speed automatic.
+The smaller V6 wasn't much more powerful than many rival four-cylinders, and it wasn't much better on fuel than the larger V6.
+As a result, those considering a 2007-'09 Santa Fe should set their sights on one with the 3.3-liter engine.

 In reviews, we found this Santa Fe to be an engaging SUV to drive.
-Although not as athletic as some competing crossover SUVs, it is a solid-performing and practical SUV, whether dealing with crowded city streets or cruising down an open highway.
+Although not as athletic as some competing crossovers, it is a solid-performing and practical vehicle whether dealing with crowded city streets or cruising down an open highway.
 The Santa Fe's sizable cabin made it especially family-friendly.
-Downsides include a rather firm ride.
+It delivered capable handling but at the expense of a rather firm ride.

-The original, first-generation Hyundai Santa Fe was launched in 2001 as Hyundai's first foray into the SUV market.
+The original, first-generation Hyundai Santa Fe, launched in 2001 as a compact model — Hyundai's first foray into the SUV market.
 It was a solid effort.
-Sold until 2006, the initial model was notable for its pleasant ride and roominess.
-There were two engine options -- a 149-hp 2.4-liter four-cylinder and a 177-hp 2.7-liter V6.
-The Santa Fe was available in three trim levels (GL, GLS and LX) and with either front-wheel or all-wheel drive.
+Sold until 2006, the initial model was notable for its roominess and pleasant ride.
+There were two engine options: a 149-hp 2.4-liter four-cylinder and a 181-hp 2.7-liter V6.
+This Santa Fe was available in three trim levels (GL, GLS and LX), each with either front-wheel or all-wheel drive.

-In road tests, we found that the original Hyundai Santa Fe handled well in most situations, both on pavement and during light-duty off-roading.
-However, the interior was still a work in progress, as the switchgear looked and felt cheap and plasticky.
+In road tests, we found that the first-generation Hyundai Santa Fe handled well in most situations, both on pavement and during light-duty off-roading.
+However, the interior was still a work in progress — the switchgear looked and felt cheap and plasticky.
 Another annoyance was the awkward placement of the spare tire underneath the vehicle.
 We didn't find the Santa Fe's exterior styling to be particularly engaging either.
 Overall, this Santa Fe was outclassed by other top crossover SUVs of the same time period.

-There are a few changes to be aware of when deciding what model year to purchase.
+There are a few changes to be aware of when deciding what model year of the first-gen Santa Fe to purchase.
 The first real improvements came for 2003, when Hyundai added a 195-hp 3.5-liter V6 to the engine lineup.
 It gives the SUV peppy acceleration, but fuel mileage with this engine is poor.
 In 2005, Hyundai discontinued the four-cylinder engine, gave the Santa Fe an interior and exterior styling refresh and made antilock brakes standard across the line.
-In its final year of 2006, a Limited trim level with leather seating and automatic climate control debuted.
+And in the original model's final year, 2006, a Limited trim level with leather seating and automatic climate control debuted.

 If you are looking for older years, visit our used Hyundai Santa Fe page.